smcgrat/fresh/README.md

 Bash scripting to automate FreeSurfer usage
 Use at your own risk, no warranty is provided
 Flags explained
         -s <Subject ID>
-	-d <Directory where subject data is located>
-			[if not specified assumes current directory]
-	-f <NII file to work on>
-			(multiple instances of this flag possible)
-	-w <wave/time_series>
-			(multiple instances of this flag possible)
-	-k [If this flag is used the recon-all -all pipelines are skipped] -l [If this flag is used the longitudinal pipelines are skipped] -r [If this flag is used the data has NOT been resampled] -t [If this flag is used there are T2 images]
-	-n <number of processor cores to work with for parallel pipelines>
-			[if not set defaults to slurm setting]
-	-a <afni input file>
-	-z <afni output file>
-	-p [If this flag is passed ONLY the reconan-all -i steps will be done] [No other pipelines will be carried out]
-			[And this only works on one file and time series / wave at a time] -c <specify output file for mri_convert to convert -f reference to>
-	-u [Print this help message]
+        -d <Directory where subject data is located> (if not specified assumes current directory) -f <NII file to work on> (multiple instances of this flag possible) -w <wave/time_series> (multiple instances of this flag possible) -l [Only the longitudinal pipelines are run, the recon-all -all are skipped] -r [Only the recon-all -all pipelines are run, the longitudinal are skipped] -n <number of processor cores to work with for parallel pipelines> (if not set defaults to slurm setting) -a <afni input file> (multiple instances of this flag possible) -u [Print this help message]
         -h [Print this help message]
 ```

 ## Example Usage

-### slurm submission example
+### slurm submission example for Trinity College Clusters

+#### Run all workflows
 ```
 #!/bin/sh
 #SBATCH -N 1